robertmujica/machine_learning_studies/README.md

 ## Conclusions

-Although decision trees is percived as simple solution, we cannot understimate its usages.
+Although decision trees is perceived as simple solution, we cannot understimate its usages.
 Here we can see how easy to create a classifier based on C4.5 algorithm (https://en.wikipedia.org/wiki/C4.5_algorithm) to predict customer purchasing bahavior on products based on placement, pricing and prominence.
 They can also be used regardless of whether you have category or numerical data.

 # Stock_Predictor